braze-inc/braze-docs/_docs/_partners/technology_partners/data_and_infrastructure_agility/customer_data_platform/segment.md

 #### Enabling Push Notifications

 Currently, Braze's server-to-server integration with Segment __does not__ support methods for push tokens.
 In order to enable push notifications in Braze, you must import push tokens via the [User Attribute Object][18] of our [User Data][19] REST API.
+You can also rely on the [side-by-side integration](#side-by-side-sdk-integration) for push token capture and mapping.

 ## Step 2B: Map Methods {#methods}